Reducing child abuse and neglect in NSW

 The results so far

-The Western Sydney, Illawarra, Western NSW, Mid North Coast, Newcastle and Wagga Wagga regions are currently piloting SafeCare.
-There are now 41 workers delivering SafeCare to families, and 12 SafeCare coaches (including five Parenting Research Centre staff).
-And nearly 70% of workers in Brighter Futures at the SafeCare trial sites have become certified providers.
-Since late 2017, 28 families have completed the program with another 115 participating.
+The Metropolitan & Western Sydney, Illawarra, Western NSW, Mid North Coast, Newcastle and Wagga Wagga regions are currently piloting SafeCare.
+There are now 66 workers delivering SafeCare to families, and 14 SafeCare coaches (including six Parenting Research Centre staff).
+Since late 2017, 201 families have completed the program with another 106 participating.

-Some Parenting Research Centre staff are now certified SafeCare coaches.
+There are now seven certified SafeCare trainers (including three from Parenting Research Centre).
 The services involved in the pilot program will have access to local, high-quality SafeCare coaching support once more of our staff are certified.
 A three-year evaluation of the program’s effectiveness and cost benefit began in 2018.